NilsDM/f1db/README.md

 # f1db
-Formula One database of historical racing data (1950's-Present) using RSQLite and R/tidyverse
+Formula One database of historical racing data (1950's-Present) using SQLite and R/tidyverse